cypress-io/cypress-documentation/source/guides/guides/test-retries.md

 # Screenshots

-When a test retries, Cypress will continue to take screenshots for each failed attempt or {% url "`cy.screenshot()`" screenshot %} and suffix each new screenshot with `(attempt n)`, corresponding to the current test attempt number.
+When a test retries, Cypress will continue to take screenshots for each failed attempt or {% url "`cy.screenshot()`" screenshot %} and suffix each new screenshot with `(attempt n)`, corresponding to the current retry attempt number.

 With the following test code, you would see the below screenshot filenames when all 3 attempts fail: